-Got twenty minutes and a couple of kettlebells?
+Got 20 minutes and a couple of kettlebells?
 That’s all you need to build muscle and obliterate calories.
 That’s because kettlebells are designed perfectly for explosive, eccentric movements.
-Used correctly — as in this kettlebell workout — they offer big muscle gains also also help you continue to torch calories long after a routine is over.
+Used correctly — as in this kettlebell circuit workout — they offer big muscle gains and help you continue to torch calories long after a routine is over.

 “With the majority of the weight outside of the handles, they have an offset center of mass which produces effects you can’t get with dumbbells or barbell,” says Bruce Kelly, owner and personal trainer at Fitness Together.
 Plus, they’re great for carries.
 “If you’ve tried doing heavy loaded carries with dumbbells, then you’ve learned to appreciate kettlebells.”